MajestyV/KEITHLEYKit/README.md

-# KEITHLEYKit
+# KEITHLEY_project
-KEITHLEYKit is a tool kit package designed for making KEITHLEY characterization easier.
+KEITHLEY_project is a project developed to help making research via KEITHLEY easier.
 Highly incomplete and developing.
 To be continued ...